 “The research is very clear.
-When LGBTQ+ people feel they need to conceal their identities at work, it takes up a lot of their mental and emotional capacities, which can harm their productivity,” says Gabrielle Lopiano, Assistant Professor of Management.
-“An inclusive workplace removes that burden and allows LGBTQ+ employees to fully immerse themselves in their work.”
+When LGBTQIA+ people feel they need to conceal their identities at work, it takes up a lot of their mental and emotional capacities, which can harm their productivity,” says Lopiano.
+“An inclusive workplace removes that burden and allows LGBTQIA+ employees to fully immerse themselves in their work.”

 Corporate leadership can also improve company policies by reevaluating the formal dress code.
-These types of policies often mention that men should wear a collared shirt and dress pants, and women should wear skirts, dresses, styled hair, etc. These guidelines are harmful to multiple marginalized groups because they set a biased standard of what professionalism looks like.
+These policies often mention that men should wear a collared shirt and dress pants, and women should wear skirts, dresses, styled hair, etc. These guidelines are harmful to multiple marginalized groups because they set a biased standard of what professionalism looks like.

 “I think that removing gendered language from formal policies is a really good first step,” says Lopiano.
 “Professionals should be mindful of the language they are using and what sort of gender norms they formally perpetuate in policies like written benefits packages and formal dress codes.”

+In addition to formal inclusion, managers should encourage informal and interpersonal inclusion.
 There’s a line between sharing and prying.
-Some people may not be comfortable sharing a lot of personal details at work, and others may be thrilled to share more.
+Some people may not be comfortable sharing many personal details at work, and others may be thrilled to share more.
 It is never appropriate to assume anything (pronouns, sexuality, identity, etc.) or pry.
 However, there is a balance that fosters inclusion.

 Matching personal dialogues is a good way to approach this.
 As a general guideline, if someone shares about their significant other and refers to them with a specific noun, that’s how you can refer to them.
 Avoid walking on eggshells and match these dialogues; if someone tells you about their ‘wife,’ then it’s okay for you to ask about their wife.